 Your Guide to Moving to Chicago

-- The cost of living is 23% higher than the national average, with a median household income of $57,238.
+- The cost of living is 21% higher than the national average, with an average salary of $50,755.

-- The city’s public school system is the second biggest in the United States.
+- The city’s public school system is the third largest in the United States.

-- The Chicago “L” is the country’s first elevated railway and is the foundation of the city’s public transportation system.
+- The Chicago “L” is the city’s elevated railway and is the foundation of its public transportation system.

-- Chicago is located on the shore of Lake Michigan, providing ample opportunities to set sail, fish, or swim.
+- Chicago is located on the shore of Lake Michigan, providing ample opportunities to fish, swim, or set sail.

 What’s the population of Chicago?

-Chicago is America’s third-largest city with an estimated population of 2,705,994 residents, according to the latest data from the U.S. Census.
+Chicago is America’s third-largest city with a population of 2,680,484 residents.
 The median age in the city is 35, making it a popular hub for young professionals.
 The population has a nearly even gender split, and about 63% of the city’s residents are single.

-Chicago’s population has been mostly static over the last eight years, with only slightly more people moving in than moving out.
-Since the last Census, the population has grown by just 0.4%.
+Chicago’s population has been mostly static.
+Since the last Census, the population has only dipped by 0.1%.[deals-hub-ad]

 What’s the cost of living in Chicago?

-Living in the city isn’t cheap.
-The Chicago cost of living is about 23% higher than the national average, according to Payscale.
+Living in the Windy City isn’t cheap.
+The cost of living in Chicago is about 21% higher than the national average.
 The biggest contributor is housing, which is 56% more expensive than the rest of the country.
-The Census reports that the median value of a home in the city is $271,600, and the median rent is $1,077/mo.
+Chicago’s median home price in the city is $210,700, and the median rent is $995/mo.

 The chart below compares Chicago with the country’s biggest city, New York, and the next two smallest cities after Chicago: Houston, TX, and Philadelphia, PA: